-As we say goodbye to June, it’s important to reflect on how the first half of the year has gone for us.
+As we say goodbye to 2022, it’s important to reflect on what went well and what challenged us.

-If you’re like most people, you set yourself a few goals at the beginning of the year and tried your hardest to reach them.
+If you’re like most people, you set yourself a few goals at the beginning of last year and tried your hardest to stick to them.

-Unfortunately, most of us don’t reach our goals in the time we set ourselves.
+Unfortunately, most of us don’t stick to them in the time we set ourselves.
 We often fall short, struggle to keep up with them or worse, completely give up.

-That’s why it’s a good idea to reflect half way through the year to refine your goals, look at what has helped you grow and ask yourself “What could I have done better?”.
+When you reflect, you can look at what helped you grow and ask yourself “What could I have done better?”.

 A common reason that gets in the way of anyone’s success is the habit of making excuses.